Vietnam.vn - Nền tảng quảng bá Việt Nam

 Participants at the closing conference of COP28.
 Photo: REUTERS

 According to Reuters, this is considered a turning point for the world in the process of reducing greenhouse gas emissions that cause climate change.
-After 2 weeks of difficult negotiations, the draft agreement received consensus from nearly 200 countries attending COP28.
+After 2 weeks of difficult negotiations, this draft agreement received consensus from nearly 200 countries attending COP28.
 The conference reaching this important agreement is expected to send a strong message to investors and policymakers that the world is now united in ending the use of fossil fuels to prevent climate disasters.

 Implementation of the COP28 agreement will be up to individual countries, through their own policies and investments.
 Oil, gas and coal still account for about 80% of the world’s energy.
 Burning coal, oil and gas is a major cause of climate change.
 These fuels also account for more than three-quarters of global greenhouse gas emissions.